GoogleChrome/samples/web-share/README.md

 ## Requirements

 To fully use this web app, you need a combination of browser and operating system that supports the underlying APIs.
-As of Sept.
+As of Oct.
 2019, that's limited to Chrome on Android.

 Before you can receive incoming media files via the Web Share Target API Level